Communicate

 CDP’s Disclosure System

-Tool for investors, companies, cities, states and regions to manage their environmental impacts.
-The CDP Disclosure System supports companies in making their environmental impact transparent to stakeholders, better understanding how they can reduce their impact, and act to become environmental leaders.
+CDP’s Disclosure System is a tool for investors, companies, cities, states and regions to manage their environmental impacts.
+It enables these organisations to make their environmental impacts transparent, to understand how to reduce their negative impacts and to progress towards environmental stewardship.

-- Communicate: Report to all stakeholders on climate change, forests and water security.
-The questionnaires provide a framework for companies to report environmental information to their stakeholders covering governance and policy, risks and opportunity management, environmental targets and strategy, and scenario analysis.
-Receive an A-D grading based on questionnaire responses.
+- Communicate: Report to all stakeholders on climate change, forests and water security, based on the organisation’s governance and policy, risks and opportunity management, environmental targets, and strategy and scenario analysis.
+Responses receive a grade from A-D based on the organisation’s disclosed performance.

 Guidance on core indicators for entity reporting on contribution towards implementation of the Sustainable Development Goals

-GISD Sector-Specific SDG-related Metrics for Corporate Reporting
+GISD SDG-related Reporting and Metrics

 This report recommends a set of sector-specific, SDG-related metrics by drawing on metrics from existing standard setters and benchmarks.
+It was published by the Global Investors for Sustainable Development (GISD) Alliance, a group of 30 large investment firms that aims to scale-up long-term finance and investment in sustainable development.
+The GISD is steered by UN DESA.

 Standards and guidance for disclosing sustainability-related financial information